 It was not until Mohr developed the modern burette in 1855 that the technique would become recognizable to us today and has since become a popular method of performing analytical chemistry.

 Titrations have many applications in the modern world, although a lot of the original uses have been made redundant by more modern techniques:

-- To help determine what an unknown solution is, e.g. one collected from the field.
-Although exact determination is impossible, titration is a useful tool to find the molarity, and the titration curve can also be used to determine whether the solution is a strong or weak acid/base.
+To help determine an unknown solution, e.g., one collected from the field.
+Although exact determination is impossible, titration is a valuable tool for finding the molarity.
+The titration curve can also determine whether the solution is a strong or weak acid/base.

-- If waste vegetable oil is being used to produce biodiesel, it is necessary to neutralise the batch before processing it.
-To do this, a small sample is titrated to find its acidity, which tells us how much base we need to neutralise the batch successfully.
+If waste vegetable oil is being used to produce biodiesel, it is necessary to neutralize the batch before processing it.
+To do this, a small sample is titrated to find its acidity, which tells us how much base we need to neutralize the batch successfully.
 The addition of a base removes the free fatty acids present, which can then be used to produce soap.

-- Titrations are commonly used to determine the concentration of acid rain that falls.
-These experiments are useful in monitoring the amount of pollution in the upper atmosphere.
+Titrations are commonly used to determine the concentration of acid rain that falls.
+These experiments are helpful in monitoring the amount of pollution in the upper atmosphere.